tbdlarsen/sem5/mi/Artificial Intelligence and Agents.md

-###### Artificial intelligence
+##### Artificial intelligence
 The field that studies the synthesis and analysis of computational [[Agent|agents]] that act intelligently.
+###### Artificial vs Natural intelligence
+Although there is no such thing as _fake_ artificial intelligence, the split between natural and artificial intelligence is that, artificial is human-made and natural is nature made.
+Intelligence is defined by external behavior, like the Turing test.

 ###### Scientific goal
 The central scientific goal of AI is to understand the principles take make intelligent behavior possible in natural or artificial systems.
 This is done by;
 * The analysis of natural and artificial agents.
 * Formulating and testing hypotheses about what it takes to construct intelligent agents.
 * Designing, building, and experimenting with computational systems that perform tasks commonly viewed as requiring intelligence.
 The systems to test these hypotheses and designs are called **Empirical systems**.
-The goal is not to reach intelligent thought, but to have thought that affect actions and lead to more intelligent behavior.
+Is not  the intent to reach intelligent thought, but to have thought that affect actions and lead to more intelligent behavior.
+The goal of AI research is not general intelligence.
+It is to augment human intelligence and creativity (make better), known as **Intelligence augmentation**, i.e. helping with tasks.
+Often AI systems are human-in-the-loop meaning AI is working along with humans to advice or give feedback.
 ###### Engineering goal
 contrary to the [[#Scientific goal]] the engineering goal is the design and synthesis of agents that act intelligently, which leads to useful artifacts.
 ###### Agent